IBAnimatable/IBAnimatable/README.md

 view.animate()
 ```

-You can play around all animations with properties in [Swift playgournd Page - Animation Properties](https://github.com/JakeLin/IBAnimatable/tree/master/IBAnimatable.playground/Pages/Animation%20Properties.xcplaygroundpage)
+You can play around all animations with different properties in [Swift playgournd Page - Animation Properties](https://github.com/JakeLin/IBAnimatable/tree/master/IBAnimatable.playground/Pages/Animation%20Properties.xcplaygroundpage)

 ### Chaining animations
-Sometimes, we need to run one animation after another one.
+Sometimes, we need to run another animation after the previous one.
 With `IBAnimatble`, we can easily chain animations together to provide sleek user experience.

 ```
-// Simplly put the next animation in `{}` closure like below.
+// Simplly put the next animation within `{}` closure as below.
 It is an example to pop the view after squeeze in from the top. view.squeezeInDown{ view.pop() }

-// Heaps of animations have been chained togehter, it is source code of gif in "Animate in Swift playground" section view.squeezeInDown{ view.pop { view.shake{ view.squeeze{ view.wobble{ view.flipX { view.flash{ view.flipY { view.fadeOutDown() } } } } } } } }
+// Heaps of animations have been chained togehter, it is the source code of animated Gif in "Animate in Swift playground" section view.squeezeInDown{ view.pop { view.shake{ view.squeeze{ view.wobble{ view.flipX { view.flash{ view.flipY { view.fadeOutDown() } } } } } } } }
 ```